WebReflection/document-register-element/README.md

 var mi = document.createElement('my-input');
 ```
 In this case every method that wants to interact with the input will refer `this.el` instead of just `this`.

+#### Changing the `style` property

+If you change the style property via `node.style.cssText` or `node.style.backgroundColor = "red"` this change will most likely reflect through `node.getAttribute("style")`.

+In order to prevent footguns inside `attributeChangedCallback` invocations causing potential stack overflows, the `style` property has been filtered starting from version `0.1.1`, also reflecting current native implementation where changing this special property won't invoke the callback.

 #### About IE8